rajendraarora16/pastebin/README.md

 # pastebin-tool-opensource-project
 I've made a pastebin tool.
 It just took one day to make this.
-I find some peoples still looks for syntax highlighter and want to make their pastebin.
+I find some peoples still looks for syntax highlighter and want to make their own pastebin.
 So i made my own.
 The purpose of this tool to make this was actaully Pastebin was blocked in India, so i just made my own.

 If you wish to see demo you could visit here: